Joe Pesci: Semi-retirement from acting

-In 1999, Pesci announced his retirement from acting to pursue a musical career and to enjoy life away from the camera.
+In 1999, Pesci retired from acting to pursue a musical career and to enjoy life away from the camera.
 He returned to acting when he did a cameo in De Niro's 2006 film The Good Shepherd.
 In 2010, he starred in the brothel drama Love Ranch alongside Helen Mirren.

-Pesci appeared with Don Rickles in a 2011 Snickers advertisement in which he portrays the angry alter ego of a young man who attends a party and becomes agitated by two women until he is calmed down by eating a Snickers bar.
+Pesci appeared with Don Rickles, with whom he had worked in Casino, in a 2011 Snickers advertisement in which he portrays the angry alter ego of a young man who attends a party and becomes agitated by two women until he is calmed down by eating a Snickers bar.

-In 2011, Pesci sued Fiore Films, the producers of the film Gotti saying they had broken their promise to cast him in the film as real-life mobster Angelo Ruggiero.
+In 2011, Pesci sued Fiore Films, the producers of the film Gotti, saying they had broken their promise to cast him in the film as real-life mobster Angelo Ruggiero.
 Pesci stated that he had gained 30 lbs for the role.
 He sued them for $3 million, which was the payment he had been promised.
-The lawsuit was settled out of court in 2013 for an unspecified sum, and the role after many production delays, eventually went to Pruitt Taylor Vince.
+The lawsuit was settled out of court in 2013 for an unspecified sum, and the role, after many production delays, eventually went to Pruitt Taylor Vince.

-Pesci appears in the 2016 music documentary Jimmy Scott: I Go Back Home in which he is filmed recording "The Folks Who Live on the Hill" from Scott's 2017 posthumous album I Go Back Home.
+Pesci appears in the 2016 music documentary Jimmy Scott: I Go Back Home, in which he is filmed recording "The Folks Who Live on the Hill" from Scott's 2017 posthumous album I Go Back Home.

-Reprise for The Irishman
+Reprise for The Irishman and subsequent roles

 In 2017, Pesci was cast alongside Robert De Niro and Al Pacino in The Irishman, a crime film directed by Martin Scorsese.
 Pesci was offered his role a reported 50 times before agreeing to take part, at first saying he did not want to do "the gangster thing again," while Scorsese tried to persuade him The Irishman would be "different."
 The film received a limited theatrical release on November 1, 2019, followed by digital streaming on November 27, 2019, by Netflix.
 Pesci's performance as Russell Bufalino was critically acclaimed and earned him various accolades, including nominations for the Academy Award for Best Supporting Actor, the BAFTA Award for Best Supporting Actor and for two Screen Actors Guild Awards.
 Pesci also returned to music with his third album and his first in 21 years, titled Pesci...
 Still Singing, released on November 29, 2019.

+Following The Irishman, Pesci co-starred in Pete Davidson's comedy series Bupkis and appeared in Jack Huston's directorial debut Day of the Fight, both released in 2023.

 Personal life

 Pesci has been married and divorced three times.

 His first marriage was in January 1964.
-His third marriage was from 1988 to 1992, to Claudia Haro, a model and actress.
-In 2007, Pesci was engaged to Angie Everhart but the couple broke up in 2008.
+His second marriage was from 1988 to 1992, to Claudia Haro, a model and actress.
+They have one child, a daughter.
+In 2000, Pesci started dating Angie Everhart.
+They became engaged in 2007 but broke up in 2008.